Applications open

 Establishment

-University of Newcastle has a proud history of supporting motivated and talented students to both gain entry to university and to thrive in their field of study, regardless of their background and individual circumstances.
+The University of Newcastle has a proud history of supporting motivated and talented students in gaining university entry and thriving in their field of study, regardless of their background or individual circumstances.

-The Equity Scholarships Scheme University of Newcastle (ESSUN) provides scholarships assistance to students who are experiencing financial hardship and other personal circumstances impacting study, including:
+The Equity Scholarships Scheme University of Newcastle (ESSUN) provides scholarships assistance to students with financial challenges and/or regional and remote disadvantage, and may be experiencing other personal circumstances impacting study, including:

 • Carer responsibilities